p-herbert/GettingAndCleaningDataProject/README.md

 ###Output Data Files

-The final output of the script is the following files:
+The script outputs the following files:

 1. `tidy_data.txt` - A data set that combines and standardizes the input data sets.
 2. `tidy_mean.txt` - The calculated mean by *subject_id* and *activity* for the features listed in the data set `tidy_data`.